beasteers/tflit/README.md

 This was cleaner than the code that I factored it out from, but it is still unnecessarily complex and I got tired after copying it over to my 3rd project.
 This also doesn't handle things like multiple inputs/outputs or batching.

 ## Notes
+ - Update 7/8/21: Tensorflow has gotten a bit better about being able to pip install tflite_runtime - however, I don't understand why they won't just release it to PyPI, like I'm sure it's just like one or two devs at google, but like if you're already pushing to google coral, why can't you just install twine too?
+So now you can install it with: `pip install --index-url https://google-coral.github.io/py-repo/ tflite_runtime`, except, you have to specify the index url specifically (UGH!)

  - I was having trouble getting tflite_runtime to install as a dependency in `setup.py` so right now, it's just installing on first run if it's not already installed.
 I'll probably fix that at some point... but I have other things that I need to be doing and this is working atm.
 Hopefully tensorflow will just start deploying to pypi and this will all be resolved.
 Not sure what's going on there...

  - It's possible that `tflite_runtime` may not have a build for your system.
 Check [this](https://www.tensorflow.org/lite/guide/python) link to verify.